raularaju/raularaju/README.md

 - 🔭 I’m currently studying at Universidade Federal de Minas Gerais (UFMG) and working as a research student
 - 🌱 I’m currently interested in competitive programming, data mining and machine learning
 - 😄 Pronouns: He/Him
 - 💼 Worked at [iJunior](https://ijunior.com.br/) as a back-end developer.
-Currently working at [dtidigital](https://www.dtidigital.com.br/)
+Currently working at [dtidigital](https://www.dtidigital.com.br/) as a full-stack developer.

 ## Languages